abredikis/wp-starter-theme/README.md

 ## Dependencies

 - This theme is built to work with WordPress, so you'll need a WordPress installation to use it.
-- For seamless integration with `wp-docker-setup`, you can check out the companion repository.
+- For an even more streamlined integration process, we recommend checking out the companion repository, [`wp-docker-setup`](https://github.com/abredikis/wp-docker-setup).
+This repository is specifically configured to work with the `wp-starter-theme` and [`roots/bedrock`](https://github.com/roots/bedrock).

 ## Contributions